ieco-lab/scariR/vignettes/000_README_vignettes.txt

-v1- added ExDet and MIC for global model v2- added grey area to each figure to represent bg area v3- 2024-08-09- rework- updated SLF presence data and inclusion of other SSP scenarios
+v1- added ExDet and MIC for global model v2- added grey area to each figure to represent bg area v3- 2024-08-09- rework- updated SLF presence data and inclusion of other SSP scenarios v4- 2024-10-18- changed plotting to re-load rasters so that vignette could be rendered without dsmextra package (will retire because its not available for R 4.4)